Nefsen402/destam-dom/doc.md

 ## Custom elements

-Element names don't just have to be a reference to an html node, they can also be functions to create custom elements.
+Element names don't just have to be a reference to a dom node, they can also be functions to create custom elements.

 ```js
 const Header = () => {